BIGJRA/BIGJRA.github.io/rejuv.md

 Hidden around the park is 2 *Revives, Liechi Berry, Lum Berry, Pecha Berry,* and a *Sitrus Berry.*

-That’s about it for this area for now.
-Talk to Melia and Erin to enter the Blakeory Anatheum, but don’t talk to Erin inside just yet if you want to continue two optional quests.
+That's about it for this area for now.
+Talk to Melia and Erin to enter the Blakeory Anatheum, but don't talk to Erin inside just yet if you want to continue two optional quests.

 ## Lost Camp Pt.
 3

-First, if we’re all caught up on the Lost Camp side quest:
+First, if we're all caught up on the Lost Camp side quest:

 -   Head to the Hospital of Hope, talk to Mosely at the top.
 Accept her request.